 Although Ivan spends a majority of this novel teasing Jasmine he also spends just as much time reading her body language.
 But not only is Ivan observant he is also a big lover of animals as it is also later revealed.
 While Ivan might push Jasmine’s buttons, he is also a big softie especially for her.

 Additionally, I wanted to mention that From Lukov with Love is a very slow burn romance.
 Both protagonists spend more time as friends in this novel than they do as lovers.
-But I was an even bigger fond of this love story because Ivan and Jasmine don’t break up in the last act of their story.
+But I enjoyed this love story because Ivan and Jasmine don’t break up in the last act of their story.
 I don’t mind the third act break up, although it is predictable.
 I was pleasantly surprised when this story did not follow that formula.
 Instead, the climax of this story focuses on Jasmine and her stubbornness to push forward.
 I am envious of Jasmine’s tenacity to hold onto her dream.

 Jasmine’s stubbornness also comes to bite her in the butt as it allows her to dismiss Ivan’s feelings for her.
 And in doing so she refuses to acknowledge her own feelings for him.
 There are multiple times during Jasmine’s friendship with Ivan that she describes Ivan’s mouth.
 While Ivan’s feelings are obvious to the reader, Jasmine continues to see him as her best friend even when he kisses her.
 I found this both funny and frustrating because I just wanted these two to get together.
 But I loved this novel anyways.